-Your residency status and where and when you obtained your primary medical degree will determine the pathways to registration and any restrictions on obtaining a Medicare Provider Number (MPN).
+Your residency status will determine any restrictions on obtaining a Medicare Provider Number (MPN).

 What’s an Area of Need?

 Contact the health department in the state or territory you would like to practise in to get more information about AoN positions.

 NT Department of Health

 TAS Department of Health and Human Services

 Medicare provider number restriction